F.A.Q

 What do you shoot with?

 I’m a Canon gal!
-My bag at shows usually includes my Canon 7D Mark II, Canon 5D MIII, a 16-35mm 2.8 lens, 70-200mm 2.8 lens, and a 50mm 1.4 lens, all Canon brand.
+My bag at shows usually includes my Canon R6, a 16-35mm 2.8 lens, 70-200mm 2.8 lens, and a 50mm 1.4 lens, all Canon brand.
 I sometimes use a 15mm 2.8 Sigma fisheye when I’m feeling artsy.
-When I do portraits, I primarily use my 5D MIII and my 1.4 lens—they’re a beautiful pair!
 I also use a Westcott FJ380 MII flash when shooting parties and some shows.

 What kind of camera should I buy?